-One of my favorite retail value-add strategies is the pad site deal.
+One of our favorite retail value-add strategies is the pad site deal.

 A pad site is an out-parcel building lot located within or adjacent to another piece of commercial real estate.

 Think about banks or fast food restaurants in their own free-standing buildings in the parking lot of a larger strip center.

 We like doing these types of deals for a few reasons, but number one is that it’s easy to make the numbers work.